lebigot/realtime_annotate/README.rst

 Synchronization with an external player
 =======================================

-The program can optionally automatically synchronize some player (music player, etc.) with the annotation timer.
+The program can optionally automatically synchronize an external player (music player, etc.) with the annotation timer.
 This is done through writing a Python module that contains a few player control function, and specifying it through the ``--player`` option (e.g. ``--player midi_player``).
-A working `MIDI instrument controller
-<midi_player.py>`_ is provided; it can be used as an example.
-See
-``realtime_annotate.py -h`` for details on how to write a player controller module.
+A working `MIDI instrument controller <midi_player.py>`_ is provided; it can be used as an example.
+See ``realtime_annotate.py -h`` for details on how to write a player controller module.

 License
 =======